sombriks/enterprise-kotlin-handbook/docs/0013-unit-tests-part-1.md

 }
 ```

-Mockito has a [extensive set of examples][0411] showing its possibilities.
+Mockito has a [extensive set of examples][0411] showing off its possibilities.

 ## Further reading